Our Lady of the Mountain: Origins of the Apparition and Image

 It is claimed that she appeared miraculously in the 1570s carved as a natural formation in white Quartz stone at the most Western Colombian Andes, called The Choco mountain range, close to the Pacific.
 Today the original white solid rock material is in its front covered by colonial paint artisanal work that was applied by artists trying to give to the image a more Spanish colonial look.

 This Virgin was brought around 1580 from its original apparition place, the Queremal valley, Where she was venerated as the Queen of the Mountain, to Santiago de Cali by the Priest Miguel de Soto who decided to travel to the area to confirm the miracle but also alarmed by the possibility that the native aborigines would be taken part in a pagan cult praising to an idol.
 The colonial chronicles say that amazingly the image disappeared from the Church twice and appeared again back in the same original place in the middle of the mountains where it was originally found, about more than 35 miles distant to the west, for the perplexity of the people, causing great confusion among the monks.

-The Superior nun of the convent that was hosting the image had a vision where Our Lady wanted to erect a chapel in the temple in her honour, decorated with figures of Aborigines and native plants in order to remain in Cali.
-As soon as the chapel was finished the Virgin was again moved to there from the mountains and she never return to them.
+The Superior nun of the convent that was hosting the image had a vision where Our Lady wanted to erect a chapel in the temple in her honor, decorated with figures of Aborigines and native plants, in order to remain in Cali.
+As soon as the chapel was finished the Virgin was again moved to there from the mountains, and she was never return to them.